 December 2020 – Signs of Dark and Light

-I continued to design the gardens remotely and made new signs.
-In the early fall of 2020, our building was scheduled for a two-year facade repair.
-It was surrounded by an ugly scaffolding with its accompanying ropes and nets.
-Flickering fluorescent lights lit the sidewalks at night, and during the day the area was awash with the grayish-brown sludge from sandblasting.
+Remotely I continued to design the gardens and made new signs.
+In the early fall of 2020, our building was scheduled for a two-year long facade repair.
+An ugly scaffolding with ropes and nets surrounded it.
+Flickering fluorescent lights lit the sidewalks at night.
+During the day, the area was awash with the grayish-brown sludge from sandblasting.
 Little light entered the apartments, and there was no light for gardens to grow.
-Eventually the snows fell and in typical New York fashion, the white snows immediately turned gray.
+Eventually the snows fell.
+In typical New York fashion, the white snows immediately turned gray.

 We were still living in the country (with its frigid temperatures) in a not-so-insulated farmhouse.
-We did not see friends because it was too cold to visit outdoors at a time when vaccines were not available.
-During those very dark times, friends and family buoyed each other’s spirits by phone or zoom calls.
+It was too cold to visit friends, and vaccines were unavailable.
+During those very dark times, friends and family buoyed each other’s spirits by phone or Zoom calls.

-Because the dismal scaffolding enveloping our building killed all our flowers and removed the light from our windows, along with the virus promising to take the light of joy out of our souls, I decided the new signs should embrace the dark.
+Because of the dismal scaffolding that enveloped our building, our flowers died and darkness blocked our windows.
+The virus tried to take the light of joy from our souls, so I decided new signs should embrace the dark.

 Turning to Friends

-A friend in San Francisco offered to join me in my quest.
-We both knew that beauty heals.
-Though three thousand miles apart, we talked and often emailed each other sayings on light and darkness.
-What do friends do when they cannot hug or face each other or when it is so cold, lonely and hopeless?
+A friend in San Francisco joined me on a quest to enable beauty to heal.
+Three thousand miles apart, we talked and emailed each other sayings on light and darkness.
+What do friends do when they cannot hug each other, when it seems so cold, lonely, and hopeless?
 Poetry is one solution.

-Over the next two months, we vetted hundreds of sayings on light and dark and discussed each one of them.
-We had already joined Andrew Harvey’s website, giving us one Rumi quote a day.
-As always, I searched for the main inspirational quote, the Buddha or Rumi saying, the one with an ecological idea, the humorous saying (yes, also in times of dark) and the special one at the bus stop.
+Over the next two months, we vetted hundreds of sayings on light and dark.
+We had already joined a website, Andrew Harvey’s, which gave us a Rumi quote a day.
+As always, I searched for the main inspirational quote, the Buddhist or Rumi saying, the one with an ecological idea, the humorous saying (yes, especially in times of darkness!), and a special saying at the bus stop where people board the bus to the inner city.

-I don’t even remember which of us found each saying.
-I do know I discovered a Mary Oliver one because when I told my friend that I did not know who she was, he immediately sent me, Devotions, her book.
-So, knowing that aesthetics can heal, in the deep of a dark winter, we selected nine signs to take away despair by remembering the light.
-Still, we also embraced the beauty of the dark.
+I don’t remember which of us found which saying, but I do know when I discovered a Mary Oliver one.
+I had told my friend that I did not know who Mary Oliver was, so he sent me her book, Devotions.
+Knowing that aesthetics can heal in the deepest of a dark winter, we selected nine signs that recalled light to dissolve despair.
+Still, we also embraced the beauty of darkness

 Scaffolding Blues!
 Don’t make it worse… Curb your dog.